sr-lab/contracts-android/contractstudy/README.md

 ## Setup and Usage

-### Input and Output
+### Dataset and Results

-In the [preferences.properties](preferences.properties) file, you can specify what is the path of the dataset you want to evaluate and the path to output the results.
+In the [preferences.properties](preferences.properties) file, you can specify the path of the dataset you want to evaluate and the path to output the results.

 ### Running The Scripts